Leokuf/Codex/Philosophy/Rules-and-Reason.md

 # Technology
 - Computers are difficult and struggling with technology means you're learning.
-- Coding languages are for building things.
-The more things you build, the more they will make sense.
+- Programming languages are for building things.
+The more things you build, the more programming languages will make sense.
-- Know a few languages well and you can join the conversation.
+- Know a few programming languages well and you can join the conversation.
 - All technologists are both designers and developers.
 - Social media is a form of gambling.
 Treat it with caution.
 - Running away from technology is pointless.
 Build something better on top of existing technology.